poppy field

 Youth Membership

-Due to RBL new rules and regulations we are no longer accepting Youth Members to the RBL, this is Mainly due to British DBS Checks and Safeguarding rules.
+Due to RBL rules and regulations we are no longer accepting Youth Members to the RBL, this is Mainly due to British DBS Checks and Safeguarding rules.
 If however that you are already a youth member, you will be allowed to continue in the role of Youth Member until the age of 18, it's then that they you can transition to full membership. any questions please get in contact.

 The Royal British Legion’s strategy from 2025 - 2035 focuses on supporting the changing needs of the Armed Forces community through three pillars: Connect, Remember, and Support.
 It aims to provide tailored, modern services for veterans and their families, addressing diverse needs while ensuring service and sacrifice are never forgotten.